DreamLayer

 Pre-hardware (interaction model built; live cross-device streaming pending)

-• Confluence live bonds — the engine, wire messages, and phone UI exist; streaming live bond state between two paired wearers is pending hardware.
+• Confluence live bonds and the GhostMode mesh — the engines, wire messages, crypto, and phone UI exist; live streaming between physically separate wearers is pending the radio.

 • On-glass calibration — pane luma, aurora amplitude, DEVICE_FONT metrics, and IMU gain are single-table constants explicitly flagged for tuning on real glass.